-This week, staff members of Texas A&M University Press are in
+This week, staff members of Texas A&M University Press

 A growing (though still unaffiliated) group of university